 Hugs and prayers for Codie and for you,

 Lucy, owned by Joker and Sunny, who remember Charlie with me

 Last edited by GoldensGirl; 11-23-2012 at 12:44 PM.

 I don't have any suggestions for you but I do have good wishes for you and Codie.

-Dis is da gamboi an da Gussee an angels BoBo an Emmikins
+Dis is da Gussee an angels BoBo, Emmikins and Gamboi

 "What we have enjoyed we never lose.
 All that we loved deeply becomes a part of us."
 Helen Keller